 Source: Figure

-Figure announced partnerships with OpenAI and BMW in 2024.
+Figure released the company’s partnerships with OpenAI and BMW in 2024.

 In OpenAI Speech-to-Speech Reasoning, Figure 01 showcases improved logic and dexterity compared to the earlier coffee-making demonstration.
 The robot can process verbal commands like “can I have something to eat?”, understand the context (recognize that there is an apple on the table and know it’s food), and perform the action (grabbing the apple to hand to the human who is asking for something to eat).
 According to Corey Lynch, a Senior AI Engineer at Figure, the integration of OpenAI’s internet-trained AI model gives Figure 01 more advanced reasoning and contextual capabilities.